ProjectLocus/join_me_backend/README.md

 our app has the fine opportunity of connecting people on a more intimate level.
 Not across the world, but maybe across the street.

+The files in this repository are for building the backend in IntelliJ Idea using a Spring Boot framework.

 Here's our [Apache 2.0 License](https://github.com/ProjectLocus/JoinMe/blob/master/LICENSE)

 ## Team Members: